Automated Teller Machine

 I add NameError to the list of Exceptions seen

-16# Exceptions seen 17# AssertionError 18# NameError 19# AttributeErrorI add a function to
+16# Exceptions seen 17# AssertionError 18# NameError 19# AttributeErrorI use the Explorer to open

 atm.py1def withdraw(): 2 return Nonethe terminal is my friend, and shows TypeError